rpede/tutorial-deploy-flyio/README.md

 docker build server
 ```

-Notice that here `server` refer to the directory containing the Dockerfile to
+Note that `server` refer to the directory containing the Dockerfile to
 build.

 ### Client